 The older adult population within the NFRMPO region is defined as adults age 60 and over.
 Older adults are a growing share of the overall population, a trend that is expected to continue.
 Older adults often face challenges traveling independently, relying on ride services to meet their daily needs.
+Additionally, a higher percentage of people over the age of 60 have a disability.
 Currently, around 18.9 percent of residents within the NFRMPO region are over the age of 60.
-A breakdown by County and the NFRMPO is provided in Table 3-6.
+A breakdown by County and the NFRMPO is provided in Table 9.

-Table 0-6: Older Adult Population by County and NFRMPO, 2018
+Table 9: Older Adult Population by County and NFRMPO, 2018